Are there any exemptions for digital products?

 3. the goods or services produced and sold are subject to sales and use tax or insurance premium tax.

-2. Digital products (as well as prewritten computer software access services and information services) purchased and used by FDIC insured financial institutions (or their affiliates) for storing, transmitting, processing, or analyzing customer and account information, facilitating transactions, account processes, investment processes, lending processes, security and compliance.
+2. Digital products purchased and used by FDIC insured financial institutions (or their affiliates) for storing, transmitting, processing, or analyzing customer and account information, facilitating transactions, account processes, investment processes, lending processes, security and compliance.

 Filing Dates